jaydson/myscraper/README.md

-myscrap
+myscraper
 =======

-MyScrap is web scraping experiment with node
+MyScraper is web scraping experiment with node